cankaradogann/DSA210-Project-Can-Karadogan/README.md

 We use only high, low, and close prices, and volume for each minute.
 We do not use the open for each minute because the close is a standard reference for one-minute bars and makes the label definition simple.

 **Date range**
-Start with about previous forty to sixty trading days.
+Start with about previous 55 trading days starting with 8 September 2025.
 This is small enough to build and debug quickly.
 It is large enough to capture different day types.
 Later we can extend to more months.

 **Timezone**
 All times are in U.S. Eastern Time to match the exchange session and the usual definition of the initial balance.